Playbooks

 Indian Geography — Economy, Resources and Transport

 81 q · 24% HARD — the largest chapter AND the densest-HARD recall chapter.
-Agriculture, Crops, Soils and Land Use (36 q · 17% HARD — kharif/rabi crops, RAD scheme, leading-producer states), Minerals and Mining (11 · 36% HARD — densest HARD subtopic, critical-mineral identifications), Energy and Industries (12 · 25% HARD), plus Schemes/Transport/Ports.
+Agriculture, Crops, Soils and Land Use (20 q · 10% HARD — kharif/rabi crops, RAD scheme, leading-producer states), Economic Sectors and Government Schemes (15 · 20% HARD), Energy and Industries (14 · 21% HARD), Minerals and Mining (14 · 36% HARD — densest HARD subtopic, critical-mineral identifications), plus Transport/Ports.
 Recall-heavy but trap-aware — drill /reference-tables → 'Mineral & Crop Producer States' cluster.

 81 q · 24% hard deep diveIndian Geography — Physical Features